 Industrial Piercing Location:

-Also known as an industrial bar piercing, the industrial pierces through two parts of the upper ear cartilage.
+Also known as an industrial bar piercing, this piercing penetrates two parts of the upper ear cartilage.
+Typically, it connects the helix and forward helix with a single piece of jewelry.

 Industrial Ear Piercing Process: